Krixh0003/Cloud-Native-Linux-Infrastructure-Monitoring-Platform/README.md

 # 📄 License

-This project is developed for educational and academic purposes as part of a Major Project.
+This project is licensed under the MIT License.